South Estonian

 Classification of South Estonian dialects according to Petri Kallio (2021).

 Distribution of South Estonian speakers according to the 2021 census.

 South Estonian, or Võro-Seto, is a Finnic language spoken in south-eastern Estonia, encompassing the Tartu, Mulgi, Võro and Seto dialects.
 Diachronically speaking, Estonian and South Estonian are in separate branches of the Finnic languages, with Estonian being more closely related to Finnish than it is to South Estonian.

 Modern Standard Estonian has evolved on the basis of the dialects of Northern Estonian.
 However, from the 17th to the 19th centuries in Southern Estonia, literature was published in a standardized form of Southern Tartu and Northern Võro.
 That usage was called Tartu or literary South Estonian.
 The written standard was used in the schools, churches and courts of the Võro and Tartu linguistic area but not in the Seto and Mulgi areas.

 After Estonia gained independence in 1918, the standardized Estonian language policies were implemented further throughout the country.
 The government officials during the era believed that the Estonian state needed to have one standard language for all of its citizens, which led to the exclusion of South Estonian in education.
 The ban on the instruction and the use of South Estonian dialects in schools continued during the Soviet occupation (1940–1990).

 Since Estonia regained independence in 1991, the Estonian government has become more supportive of the protection and development of South Estonian.
 A modernized literary form founded on the Võro dialect of South Estonian has been sanctioned.

 Varieties

 Pulga Jaan, a native Võro speaker.

 The extant varieties of the South Estonian language area are Mulgi, Tartu, Võro and Seto.
 Võro and Seto have remained furthest from the standard written Estonian language and are most difficult for speakers of standard Estonian to understand.

 Three enclaves of South Estonian are attested.
-The Leivu and Lutsi dialects in Latvia became extinct in the 20th century.
+The Lievu and Lutsi dialects in Latvia became extinct in the 20th century.
 The Kraasna enclave in Russia, still aware of their identity, have been assimilated linguistically by Russians.